What is Merchant Bank?

 Disadvantages

-- At times, merchant bankers charge hefty fees and commissions for helping small business raise finance and this makes it an expensive affair for the business itself.
+- At times, merchant bankers charge hefty fees and commissions for helping small business raise finance, making it an expensive affair for the business itself.

-- The business itself delays in shares allotment process and hence makes it difficult for the bankers to sell such stocks.
+- The business delays the shares allotment process, making it difficult for the bankers to sell such stocks.

 - Due to compliance and restrictions imposed by the regulatory authority, merchant bankers may have to limit their scope of business.